dmytro/dmytro.github.com/_posts/2012-12-12-monitoring-patterns-I.md

 ======================

 [Couchbase][couchbase] is advanced memory based NoSQL key-value database.
 It has its own management RESTful API and API for data access.
-The API provides access to most if not all of the Couchbase oprational metrics.
+The API provides access to most if not all of the Couchbase operational metrics.
 Couchbase also has nice web console with multiple graphs displaying server metrics in real time.
 Actually web user interface in Couchbase is implemented as [jQuery][jquery] interface built directly on top of JSON RESTful API.

 Given Couchbase API combined with [Nagira API][nagira], setting a monitoring system becomes a simple task.
 Architecture of such setup is presented on the diagram below.